-As an almost-10-year staff in travel industry, from time to time I hear customer say that traveling to China is expensive than they thought.
+As an almost-10-year staff in the travel industry, from time to time I hear customers say that traveling to China is expensive than they thought.
 And I have to admit that to some extent, it's true.
 Here's why.

 Let's just think about it.
 Is it really that enjoyable to have to take care of everything from hotel booking to ordering from a Mandarin-only menu while having precious and limited holiday time?
 Do basic English descriptions (or even none) at attractions sate appetites for a deeper insight into the mystery of this land?
 Does a guidebook offer the best angle for a wonderful shot or a hidden charm that only locals know?
 I am afraid not.

-That's why I always advocate the tailor made & private tour service from a China-based tour operator is the best choice for travelers craving for knowing the real China while stay private, comfortable, flexible and carefree.
-Without other travelers share some of the tour cost, a private tour seems cost a little bit higher than a group tour on the surface.
-But with the very limit price difference with group tour, a private & tailor made service is guaranteed with a unique and in-depth interaction with China, which is far from comparable by group tour and make it a more cost-effective way.
+That's why I always advocate the tailor-made & private tour service from a China-based tour operator is the best choice for travelers craving for knowing the real China while staying private, comfortable, flexible and carefree.
+Without other travelers share some of the tour cost, a private tour seems to cost a little bit higher than a group tour on the surface.
+But with the very limit price difference with a group tour, a private & tailor made service is guaranteed with a unique and in-depth interaction with China, which is far from comparable by group tour and makes it a more cost-effective way.

 Many travelers may notice that China is getting more expensive than years before, no matter you travel independently, join in a group tour or escorted by a private tour.
 Several factors including Renminbi appreciation, admission fee rise, increasing fuel fee and labor cost etc. all result it this trend, which by far shows no sign to stop.

-Admission fee of Wulinyuan Scenic and Historic Area, a part of Zhangjiajie Forest Park in Hunan: CNY248 (US$40.10)
+Admission fee of Wulinyuan Scenic Area (with the famous Zhangjiajie National Forest Park included): CNY248 (US$40.10)

-Another important factor that caused the rising cost of travelling in China is the increased labor cost.
+Another important factor that caused the rising cost of traveling in China is the increased labor cost.
 There is an average annual 14% growth in wages in the country during the past decade.
-Travel agencies have to pay more to hire excellent tour guides and this ultimately results in price increase.
+Travel agencies have to pay more to hire excellent tour guides and this ultimately results in price up.

 So, if like many others, you take China a destination to visit at least once in life, I would argue now is the best time to carry out your China travel plan, before it's getting more expensive.

-Share this article if you enjoyed it!
-Please write to firstname.lastname@example.org if you have any questions about travelling in China.
+Please write to ; if you have any questions about traveling in China.